coderefinery/train-the-trainer/content/teaching-philosophies.md

 > ## Video recordings
 >
-> Recently we have recorded some of the below as videos:
+> We have recorded some of the below as videos:
 > <https://www.youtube.com/playlist?list=PLpLblYHCzJAAHF89P-GCjEXWC8CF-7nhX>
 {: .prereq}